toastal/endo/README.md

 ###### But you can use it if you want

-This mostly exists to show a pattern since this package is only one thing.
+This mostly exists to show a pattern since this package is only one thing (with a bonus second thing).

 ```elm
 type alias Endo a =